Job submission¶

 If your job runs beyond the specified time limit, Slurm will terminate it.
 Depending on the value of the --time

-parameter, slurm automatically places jobs into one of the Quality of Service (QOS) groups, which in turn affects job scheduling priority as well as some other limits and properties.
-ScienceCluster has four different QOS groups.
+parameter, slurm automatically places jobs into one of the Quality of Service (QOS) groups, which affects several limits and properties such as the allowed number of running and pending jobs per user.

 - normal: 24 hours